 The original “originator”

 His ideas received little attention at the time, and indeed there is only one known pre-Origin critique of his ideas on macroevolution – a brief 1832 review (attributed to J. C. Loudon) which professed itself unsure of how original Matthew’s ideas were.
-It is thought that both Charles Darwin (1809-1882) and Alfred Russel Wallace (1823-1913) independently originated their versions of this great transformative principle for modern biology.
+It is thought that both Charles Darwin (1809-1882) and Alfred Russel Wallace (1823-1913) independently derived their versions of this great transformative principle for modern biology.
 Their versions were jointly published in 1858, followed in 1859 by Darwin’s great work On the Origin of Species.

 Matthew was not the first person to come up with the idea of natural selection, but he was the first to make the crucial conceptual leap to see it as mechanism that could drive the evolution of life, from one species into other species (a process nowadays referred to as macroevolution).
 Prior to Matthew, the principle of natural selection had been applied as an almost anti-evolutionary concept, as a process that kept species in their place.
 Species were assumed to have been created separately, by a Creator.
 A version of “survival of the fittest” was known to the ancient Greeks.
 A few commentators had proposed that races or varieties within a species could arise via a process of natural selection (microevolution) – for example James Hutton (in 1794) and William Charles Wells (in 1818).